reselbob/k8s-4-it-pros/day-2/lesson-17-rbac/README.md

 **Step 2:** Try to create a pod in the namespace, `test`

-`kubectl run --generator=run-pod/v1 pinger-dk --image=reselbob/pinger:v2.1` -n test
+`kubectl run --generator=run-pod/v1 pinger-dk --image=reselbob/pinger:v2.1 -n test`

+You'll fail.

 **Step 3:** You'll fail, so let's go back to being the admin in `minikube`.